eclipsesource/tabris-js/doc/widgets.md

 ### `animate(properties, options)`

-Changes a number of widget property with an animation.
+Changes a number of widget properties with an animation.
 Currently, only the properties `transform` and `opacity` are supported.
 Does not yet return any value.

 Parameters: